Catch a Wave: Surfing Spots Around Pacific City

 Is Pacific City suitable for beginner surfers?

-Are there any surf schools or surf shops in Pacific City?
+Are there surf schools or surfboard rental services in Pacific City?